Skip to main content

 The 3 loves according to Marquet

-1. Fusion love (disguised need)
+1. Fusion love (the level of need)

-2. Exchange love (hidden contract)
+2. Exchange love (transactional level)

 Besoin d'en parler ?